pandas-dev/pandas/doc/source/extending.rst

 .. warning::

-   The :ref:`pandas.api.extension.ExtensionDtype` and :ref:`pandas.api.extension.ExtensionArray` APIs are new and experimental.
+   The :class:`pandas.api.extension.ExtensionDtype` and :class:`pandas.api.extension.ExtensionArray` APIs are new and experimental.
 They may change between versions without warning.

 Pandas defines an interface for implementing data types and arrays that *extend*